Solar Pool Heater Valves

 Ball Break Valve (16)

-Some systems, especially two story installations have what's termed a break valve (16) on the return line.
+Some systems, especially two story installations require what's termed a break valve (16) on the return line.
 This is a standard PVC ball shut off valve.
-The function of this valve is to slow the return flow in the return line as the water flows so that the vacuum release on the roof can positive pressurize on start up.
-If the vacuum release is at negative pressure as the system is running it will draw in air and you will see constant bubbling in your pool solar return outlet.
-Note: some bubbling coming out of the outlet return during start up is normal.
+The function of this valve is to slow the return flow so that the vacuum release on the roof is positively pressurize during system operation.
+If the vacuum release is at negative pressure as the system is running, it will draw in air and you will see constant bubbling at your pool's solar return outlet(s).
+Note: an initial bubble purge at start up is perfectly normal.

 Pressure Limiting Valve